-The Set Hold function locks the current loop output values on the present process value, and halts operation of the PID controller.
+The Set Hold function locks the current loop output values on the present process value.
 This function can be used prior to calibration, or when removing the sensor from the process, to hold the output in a known state.
 Once HOLD is released, the outputs return to their normal state of following the process input.
 The transfer out of HOLD is bumpless on the both analog outputs - that is, the transfer occurs in a smooth manner rather than as an abrupt change.
 An icon on the display indicates the HOLD state, and the HOLD state is retained even if power is cycled.
 Press ENTER to initiate user entry mode, and entire value will flash.
 Use the UP arrow key to modify the desired value, selections are ON for engaging the HOLD function, and OFF to disengage the function.
 Press ENTER to store the new value.
-Note - the Set Hold function holds BOTH current levels, as well as ALL relay settings.